jesse-schewe/DrainageDitches/README.md

 WBDHU10 has sizes from 102 sqkm to 82,002.48 sqkm with the median at 624.18 sqkm.\
 The max is so large because of the Lake Superior unit\
 \
-In ArcGIS Pro, exported features with states column containing MN from WBDHU10\
+In ArcGIS Pro, exported features with states column containing MN from WBDHU10 as WBDHU10_MN\
-Zipped the main shapefiles (.shp, .shx, .dbf) together for loading into
+Shipped exported shapefiles over to Ubuntu to work in Jupyter Notebooks\
+Downloaded N44W094.hgt from from [Shuttle Radar Topography Mission](https://dwtkns.com/srtm30m/) for testing\
+\